ShengmanLyu/Compensatory_Responses_and_species_coexistecne/README.md

-### This repository includes data and R scripts used for population modelling and analyses in Lyu, S. and Alexander, J. (2023), "Compensatory responses of vital rates attenuate impacts of competition on population growth and promote coexistence."
-Accepted for publication in Ecology Letters.
+### This repository includes data and R scripts used for population modelling and analyses in Lyu, S. & Alexander, J.M.
+(2023) Compensatory responses of vital rates attenuate impacts of competition on population growth and promote coexistence.
+Ecology Letters, 00, 1– 11.
+Available from: https://doi.org/10.1111/ele.14167

 ### There are four data files:
 #### Estimated_vital_rates.xlsx